Configure Artifactory for PTC

 - Monitor the Curation audit log to understand the impact before switching policies from dry-run to blocking.

-Policies are in place; monitor audit results before enforcing blocks in production.
+Policies are in place.
+Monitor audit results before enforcing blocks in production.

-Step 5: Configure Anonymous Access
+Step 4: Configure Anonymous Access

 PTC currently operates with anonymous access.
-Redirected requests from Zscaler arrive without end-user Artifactory credentials, so the anonymous principal must be allowed to complete installs through the repository you set as repo_key in Package Reroute.
+Redirected requests from Zscaler arrive without end-user Artifactory credentials, so the anonymous principal must be allowed to complete installs through the remote repository you set as repo_key in Package Reroute.

 To configure anonymous access for PTC: